 Vance Brown

-High capacity CEOs and C-suite leaders often discover that while leading their organizations can be exhilarating, it can also be lonely and fraught with discouragement and unhealthy lifestyles.
+High capacity CEOs and C-suite leaders often discover that while leading their organizations can be exhilarating, it also can be lonely and fraught with discouragement, anxiety, and unhealthy lifestyles.
 On top of that, all of us experience life disruptions and obstacles (marriage and family struggles, deaths of loved ones, health problems, life transitions, etc.).
 These difficult life-events and seasons can cause us to shut down and disconnect, leaving us feeling hopeless, fighting addictive behaviors, and feeling shameful or defective.
 Burnout and “quiet desperation” are inevitable unless something changes.
-Alternatively, these hard times can be a catalyst to help us find new meaning and purpose, creativity, effectiveness, connectedness, authenticity, happiness and true success.
+Alternatively, these hardships can be a catalyst to help us find new meaning and purpose, creativity, effectiveness, connectedness, authenticity, and happiness.
 The difference is determined by how we choose to move forward.

 The good news is that you already have everything you need within you to start thriving physically, emotionally, spiritually and relationally.
-Most of the time, all you need is someone to walk with you and help bring to the forefront what’s already there – your true self.
+Most of the time, what is helpful is someone to walk with you and help bring to the forefront what’s already there – your true self.

 I have over 30 years experience in entrepreneurship, law, and corporate CEO-leadership, in both public and private companies.
-I have grown a company as CEO from a $40m valuation to unicorn status (over $1 billion valuation) in five years, I’ve been named one of the “100 most intriguing entrepreneurs” by Goldman Sachs, and I have started and led as CEO one of the fastest growing companies in the US from startup to a KKR-backed exit worth hundreds of millions.
+I have grown a company as CEO from a $40m valuation to unicorn status (over $1 billion valuation) in four years; I’ve been named one of the “100 most intriguing entrepreneurs” by Goldman Sachs; and I have started and led as CEO one of the fastest growing companies in the US from startup to a KKR-backed exit worth hundreds of millions of dollars.
 I understand achieving worldly success yet facing the emotional crisis and emptiness that often comes with its pursuit.
 The journey forward is to find holistic healing and wellbeing because we are on a spiritual journey.
 Whether you are a startup founder or a seasoned C-suite executive, I can help you set the table for your transformation and be where you want to be – a thriver.

 Read more ABOUT VANCE (below).
 What is meant by EXECUTIVE ELDER (below)?
 Or click on the link to schedule a call with Vance.

-CURRENTLY VANCE IS NOT TAKING ANY NEW CLIENTS.
+CURRENTLY VANCE IS NOT TAKING ANY NEW CLIENTS BUT HE IS OFFERING MEDIATION AND NEGOTIATION SERVICES TO FOUNDERS AND C-SUITE.

 Why Executive Elder?

-The convergence of coach, consultant and spiritual director.
+The convergence of coach, consultant, mentor and spiritual director.

 I typically work with business leaders who are in transition, perhaps questioning the systems, world views and religious beliefs that no longer seem to be working.
-My model for being an elder to executives is holistic – Mind, Body and Spirit – where we work to Rewire the Mind, Regulate the Body, and Connect to Everyone and Everything.
+My model for being a mentor to executives is holistic – Mind, Body and Spirit – where we work to Rewire the Mind, Regulate the Body, and recognize the Spiritual Connection to Everyone and Everything.
 I believe it is impossible to experience true personal growth and transformation without exploring all aspects of well-being.
-“Spirituality” is not just for the church – it is the human language of failure and glory in all of life, including our work.
+“Spirituality” is not just for the church – it is the human language of failure, suffering, and glory in all of life.
 It’s the language of meaning and purpose, which usually is transformed through unwanted yet necessary suffering.
 I believe that pondering the big questions of life is important to the way we deal with the suffering.
-Even Albert Einstein commented, “I think the most important question facing humanity is, ‘Is the universe a friendly place?'”
-Our core belief or view of the benevolence or wrath of the Divine is a crucial question.
+Even Albert Einstein commented, “I think the most important question facing humanity is, ‘Is the universe a friendly place?’”
+Our core belief or view regarding the benevolence, absence, or wrath of the Divine in our lives is a crucial question to ponder.

 The Thrivers Quadrant